 What is the difference between margin and markup?

-Margin and markup are both financial metrics used to assess profitability, but they differ in calculation and purpose.
-Margin is the percentage of sales revenue remaining after cost of goods sold, highlighting profitability.
-In contrast, markup is the percentage increase from the cost price to the selling price, focusing on pricing strategy.
+Margin and markup are financial metrics that can be used to determine profitability.
+Margin is the percentage of sales revenue remaining after cost of goods sold.
+In contrast, markup is the percentage increase from the cost price to the selling price.
+Margin focuses on profitability and markup focuses on pricing strategies.

 Can markup percentages affect sales strategies?